 The basic approach for implementing a web component generally looks something like this:

-- Create a class in which to specify your web component functionality using the ECMAScript 2015 class syntax (see Classes for more information).
+- Create a class in which you specify your web component functionality, using the ECMAScript 2015 class syntax (see Classes for more information).

 - Register your new custom element using the

-CustomElementRegistry.define()method, passing it the element name to be defined, class in which its functionality is specified, and optionally, what element it inherits from.
+CustomElementRegistry.define()method, passing it the element name to be defined, the class or function in which its functionality is specified, and optionally, what element it inherits from.